gosukiwi/sugarscript/README.md

 on
 [Steam](https://store.steampowered.com/app/325180/AppGameKit_Classic_Easy_Game_Development/)
 quite often!).
-Note that the compiler generates an `.agc` file, but to automatically compile it up for you, it needs  access to the compiler, which is only exposed in the **Classic** version.
+Note that the compiler generates an `.agc` file, but to automatically compile it up for you, it needs  access to the privative AppGameKit compiler, which is only exposed in the **Classic** version.
 So Studio users need to manually load up and compiler the generated `.agc` file.

 # Syntax
 For detailed information on SugarScript's syntax, check out [the syntax